arcus/education_fellows/reproducibility.md

 <div class = "hint" style = "align-items: center; display: flex;">

-<div style = "margin: 2rem; max-width: 50%"> If you've ever tried to replicate an analysis or study procedure from just the methods section of a paper, you probably experienced it as something like this!
+<div style = "margin: 2rem; max-width: 50%"> If you've ever tried to replicate an analysis or study procedure from just the methods section of a paper, you probably experienced it as something like "drawing a horse" as shown here.

+<br/><br/>

-Providing vague methods that can't be easily reproduced can be a product of many factors, such as:
+Providing vague methods that can't be easily reproduced can be a product of many factors influencing manuscript authors, such as:

-* Preserving word count
+* Preserving word count for other sections
 * Assuming that implicit steps will be understood by others
 * Feeling vulnerable about close scrutiny
-* Not having methods well documented
+* Not having methods well documented to begin with
+* Obscuring practices that might prompt manuscript rejection or unfavorable review

+When describing a multi-step task that should be able to be carried out by others, explicit step by step instructions are key.
  </div>

 <div style = "margin: 2rem; max-width: 50%; float:left;">